 Your company has settled on Plivo to handle its voice and messaging communications, and now it’s your job to start integrating Plivo into your company’s applications.
-Don’t worry — Plivo has an SDK to help you out.
-Let’s see how to send and receive messages through Plivo in a Python application.
+Don’t worry — Plivo has Python SMS API Python SDK to help you out.
+You can use it write Python applications that send and receive SMS messages.

-Note: If you’re using a Plivo trial account, you can send messages only to phone numbers that have been verified with Plivo.
-You can verify a phone number using the Sandbox Numbers page of the console.
+Note: If you’re using a Plivo Trial account, you can send messages only to phone numbers that have been verified with Plivo.
+You can verify (sandbox) a number by going to the console’s Phone Numbers > Sandbox Numbers page.

 Of course sending messages is only half of the equation.
-Plivo supports receiving SMS text messages in many countries (see our SMS API coverage page, and click on the countries you’re interested in).
-When someone sends an SMS message to a Plivo phone number, you can receive it on your server by using a Flask web app.
+Plivo supports receiving SMS text messages in many countries (see our SMS API coverage page and click on the countries you’re interested in).
+When someone sends an SMS message to a Plivo phone number, you can receive it on your server by setting a Message URL in your Plivo application.
+Plivo will send the message along with other parameters to your Message URL.
+You can implement this using a Flask web app.

 First, optionally, set up a virtual environment to keep these packages isolated from others on your system.
-Then create a file called receive_sms.py (or whatever name you like) with this code in it:
+Then create a file called receive_sms.py (or whatever name you like) and paste into it this code.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 from flask import Flask, request app = Flask(__name__) @app.route('/receive_sms/', methods=['GET', 'POST']) def inbound_sms(): from_number = request.values.get('From') to_number = request.values.get('To') text = request.values.get('Text') print('Message received - From: %s, To: %s, Text: %s' %(from_number, to_number, text)) return 'Message Received' if __name__ == '__main__': app.run(host='0.0.0.0', debug=True)

 You should then be able to see your basic server app in action on http://localhost:5000/receive_sms/.